termius/termius-cli/README.rst

 Usage
 -----

-If you want to *export* connections from your computer to your ServerAuditor's account:
+If you want to *export* connections from your computer to your Serverauditor's account:

 .. code-block:: bash

     $ serverauditor export

-If you want to *import* connections from your ServerAuditor's account to your computer:
+If you want to *import* connections from your Serverauditor's account to your computer:

 .. code-block:: bash